sdsc-ordes/quitsh/README.md

   &args.Commands.Root,
   &args,
   cli.WithName("cli"),
-  cli.WithDescription("This is the 🐔-🥚 CLI tool for 'quitsh', yes its build with 'quitsh'."), cli.WithCompFindOptions(
+  cli.WithDescription("This is the 🐔-🥚 CLI tool for 'quitsh', yes its built with 'quitsh'."), cli.WithCompFindOptions(
     query.WithFindOptions(
       fs.WithWalkDirFilterPatterns(nil,